Ecstatic dance

-Ecstatic dance is a form of dance in which the dancers, sometimes without the need to follow specific steps, release themselves to the rhythm and move freely as the music takes them, leading to trance and a feeling of ecstasy.
-The effects of ecstatic dance begin with ecstasy itself, which may be experienced in differing degrees.
+Ecstatic dance is a form of dance in which the dancers, sometimes without the need to follow specific steps, release themselves to the rhythm and move freely as the music takes them, leading to trance and what is said to be a feeling of ecstasy.
+The effects of ecstatic dance begin with that ecstasy, which is described as being experienced in differing degrees.
 Dancers are described as feeling connected to others, and to their own emotions.
-The dance serves as a form of meditation, helping people to cope with stress and to attain serenity.
+The dance has been described as a form of meditation, sometimes used to help manage stress and to move towards a state of serenity.

-In the ancient and widespread practice of shamanism, ecstatic dance and rhythmic drumming are used to alter consciousness in spiritual practices.
+In the ancient and widespread practice of shamanism, ecstatic dance and rhythmic drumming are used with the intention of altering consciousness in spiritual practices.
 Ecstatic sacred dances are known also from religious traditions around the world.
 Modern ecstatic dance was revived by Gabrielle Roth in the 1970s and formalised in her 5Rhythms practice; it is now found in variants across the western world.

 Attitudes to ecstatic dance have varied widely.
 In the 1920s, musicologists such as Paul Nettl and Fritz Böhme considered it primitive and unrefined.
 More recently, it has been compared to dancing in raves and in club culture, the anthropologist Michael J. Winkelman and the musicologist Rupert Till finding in these forms elements of ritual, spirituality, and healing.
-The philosopher Gediminas Karoblis relates early ecstatic dance to religious ritual, and notes that all well-executed dance borders on ecstasy.
+The philosopher Gediminas Karoblis relates early ecstatic dance to religious ritual, stating that all well-executed dance borders on ecstasy.